AdamSpannbauer/shiny-sql-airbnbandit/markdowns/clue-4.md

 Our evil mastermind was reported in Southeast Asheville.
 They needed to book quickly, so only consider listings that were instantly bookable\*.

 Find the furthest south listing that's instantly bookable*.
 If there are ties for the furthest south use the one furthest east.
-Take the first two characters of the matching listings's `name` as a clue.
+Take the first two *characters* of the matching listings's `name` as a clue (spaces and symbols count as characters).

 <hr align="left" width="60%">